-D1 (Low) D2 D3 D4 (High) Answers will be limited to multiple choice or a few words and will require little organisation; the structure of response required will be clearly indicated in the question or answer booklet.
+D1 (Low) D2 D3 D4 (High) Answers will be limited to a few words and will require little organisation.
+The structure of response required will be clearly indicated in the question or answer booklet.
 Answers are extended, and require pupils to fully structure and organise their own responses.